mad-lab-fau/mad-gui/README.md

 [![Documentation Status](https://readthedocs.org/projects/mad-gui/badge/?version=latest)](https://mad-gui.readthedocs.io/en/latest/?badge=latest)
 [![PyPI version shields.io](https://img.shields.io/pypi/v/mad-gui)](https://pypi.org/project/mad-gui/)

-The MaD GUI can be used as a basis for graphical annotation and computational analysis of time series data.
+MaD GUI is a basis for graphical annotation and computational analysis of time series data.
-It uses a plugin system, such that developers can easily extend the GUI to enable loading their specific data format or using the algorithms they have developed.
+It gives easy access to plotted data / annotations and handles interaction with annotations for you in the background.
+Developers must create plugins and inject them into the GUI to read data of their format or use their algorithm.

 <div align="center">